Q. What is melanoma?

-When detected in its earliest stages, melanoma is highly curable.
+A. When detected in its earliest stages, melanoma is highly curable.
 The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 98 percent.
-Five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 62 percent and 15 percent, respectively.1
+Five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 63 percent and 16 percent, respectively.1

 - Generously apply a broad-spectrum, water-resistant sunscreen with a Sun Protection Factor (SPF) of at least 30 to all exposed skin.
 “Broad-spectrum” provides protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 Reapply approximately every two hours, even on cloudy days, and after swimming or sweating.

 - Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, where possible.

 - Seek shade when appropriate, remembering that the sun’s rays are strongest between 10 a.m. and 2 p.m.
 If your shadow is shorter than you are, seek shade.

 - Use extra caution near water, snow and sand, as they reflect the damaging rays of the sun which can increase your chance of sunburn.

 - Avoid tanning beds.
 Ultraviolet light from the sun and tanning beds can cause skin cancer and wrinkling.
 If you want to look like you’ve been in the sun, consider using a sunless self-tanning product, but continue to use sunscreen with it.

 Skin cancer prevention